Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 The Farm Store at Honest Food Farm — Café – 2305 Ferko Road, Cawston

 Honest Food Farm lives up to its name — a farm store and café rooted in straightforward, real food.
-Vegetables, flowers, and café fare sourced directly from their own growing operation.
+Vegetables, flowers, and café fare are sourced directly from their own growing operation.

 Cawston